 A unique cultural feature of the Senecas was that their clans were headed by women.
 Women had ownership over the land and homes, and the head woman in charge of the clan was called the "clan mother."
 The clan mother would select the chief for their tribe, and she had the ability to remove him from his post if she felt he was not acting in a way that benefited the clan.
 Women had more power than in many other parts of the world, and as givers of life their approval was necessary before the tribe could go to war.
 The Seneca people have their own specific music used for social gatherings and dancing.
 This music was traditionally performed by men and used instruments such as the water drum and cow horn rattle.

 A major threat to the Seneca people is the US government's policies towards Indigenous Americans because they have restricted their land by violating treaties and decreasing the sizes of their reservations throughout the past centuries.
 There have been many court cases over land disputes, but the Senecas are rarely able to convince the judge that the land is rightfully theirs.

 Culturally, another significant threat to the Senecas is the prospective loss of their language.
-Children are rarely learning the people's native language, so it could be lost within the next few generations.
-Their current territory also contains several casinos that these Native Americans have ownership of.
-As a result, there have been many disputes between the state of New York, U.S. Federal government authorities, and the Seneca chiefs over the revenue coming out of the casino, and how the Seneca government needs to distribute it.
+English has taken over as the primary language used by many Senecas in the home, so it could be lost within the next few generations.
+Their current territories also contain casinos that they have ownership of.
+As a result, there have been many disputes between the state of New York, the US government authorities, and the Seneca chiefs over the revenue coming out of the casino and how the Seneca government needs to distribute it.